What is an escalation clause and what are the risks?

-As a buyer, an escalation clause automatically increases your offer by a certain amount, say $5,000, each time another buyer makes a higher bid.
-It’s the real estate version of eBay and essentially eliminates the back and forth of offers and counter offers.
+An escalation clause works by automatically increasing your offer by a certain amount (such as $5,000) each time another buyer makes a higher offer.
+It’s the real estate equivalent of bidding in an eBay auction and essentially eliminates the back and forth of offers and counter offers.
 So long as a higher offer doesn't exceed your maximum bid, this tool can potentially help get you the apartment you want.

 There’s also the risk that a top offer might exceed the appraisal value, and you might not be able to get financing at the higher price.
 As a seller, you risk selling at a price lower than what might be generated by simply waiting for other offers or asking for a buyer’s best and final offer.